Geothermal fields 🢔 Geothermal features 🢔 Geological wonders 🢔 Categories of wonders

 - Stjarna (the star) – a geyser which formed in 1896.
 Soon after it disappeared.

 - Strokkur ("churn") – most active and most attractive geyser in Iceland.
 Every 10 – 20 (2 – 3) minutes it forms some 20 m tall fountain.

 - Þvottahver (the wash) – hot spring.

 - Þykkvuhverir (Thykkuhverir – sticky hot springs) – southern part of geyser field with boiling mud pots.
 In the hot ground there was baked bread in earlier times.

 - Vigdísarhver – mudpot in orange – brown color, named after the first female president of Iceland.

-Icelandic geysers were not the first ones observed by people – in the times of Ancient Greece there was at least one active geyser near Troy, prehistoric people most likely noticed the geysers of Africa, Indonesia and some other places.
+Geysers of Iceland were not the first ones observed by people – in the times of Ancient Greece there was at least one active geyser near Troy, prehistoric people most likely noticed the geysers of Africa, Indonesia and some other places.

-Often it is mentioned that the word "geysir" appeared in 1294, when after an earthquake locals reportedly noticed gushing fountains.
+Often it is mentioned that the word "geysir" appeared in 1294, when after the earthquake locals reportedly noticed gushing fountains.
 This is wrong – annals of "the men of Oddi" just mention that in Haukadalur some hot springs disappeared and new ones appeared.